ImmutableWebApps/immutablewebapps.github.io/README.md

 ## Concepts

 The following concepts define the core requirements for an _Immutable Web Application_.
-They are framework and infrastructure independent.
+They are framework and infrastructure agnostic.

 ### _Permabundles_